Dental Anxiety Management Techniques

 What is Dental Hypnosis?

 Dr Mike Gow is one of the most experienced dental hypnotists in the country.
 Hypnosis can essentially help a person change their perceptions, feelings, thinking and behaviour by concentrating on specific ideas and images.
 The changes experienced during hypnosis often feel effortless and are designed to help re-establish a sense of control and confidence.
-Watch Dr Mike Gow undertaking dental hypnosis on BBC Horizon documentary programme 'The Power of Placebo'.
-Here, he is extracting wisdom teeth with no local anaesthetic just dental hypnosis.
+Dr Mike Gow undertakes dental hypnosis on BBC Horizon documentary programme 'The Power of Placebo'.
+Where he is extracting wisdom teeth with no local anaesthetic just dental hypnosis.